wp-plugins/weblumia-slider/readme.txt

 Features

-1.Admin interface to add, edit and manage slier and images.
+1. Admin interface to add, edit and manage slier and images.
-2.Capable of handling multiple images and videos.
+2. Capable of handling multiple images and videos.

 Shortcodes